Techniek-Nederland/techniek-nederland-formulieren/_sources/forms.rst.txt

 * What :ref:`Installation <Entity Installation>` and what :ref:`Object <Entity Object>` (installation implies object)
 * What date was this form filled out

-The specific forms fields are of course different for every form, though a standard is in the making to formalize the sections and questions as much as possible.
+When requesting a form, the meta-part fields are **not provided** by the API Forms.
+The meta information is not form-specific and is the same for every form.
+Most software will have a way to enter this information already, for instance using a CRM for clients.
+Please note that this information is or might still be required for producing the report.

-When requesting a form, the meta field are **not** provided, you can add them yourself.
+Have look at the :ref:`naming standards and conventions <Naming standards and conventions>` section for information on the field names that you can use for these meta fields.

 Form technology
 --------------------------------------

-The applications makes use of `Schema JSON <https://json-schema.org>`_ for all definitions of data and also forms.
+The Form API makes use of `Schema JSON <https://json-schema.org>`_ for all definitions of data and also forms.
 This allows for each company to transform the document into a format that is usable by there application.